ELiX Group

 ELiX (also stylized as MB ELiX sp. z o.o. sp.k.) is a Polish manufacturer of air fresheners and home fragrance products headquartered in Wrocław, Poland.
 The company supplies the automotive and household sectors under its own brands and via private-label contracts, with exports to multiple regions.
+The company manufactures air-care and fragrance products and supplies own brands and private-label/OEM programmes.

+Registry and directory profiles indicate the current limited-partnership form dates to 25 March 2008; the Polish Automotive Group lists ELiX as founded in 1999.

 History

 The business traces its origins to 1999 in Wrocław.
 In March 2008 it was reorganized as MB ELiX sp. z o.o. sp.k. (a limited partnership with a limited-liability company as the general partner).

 In 2000, the word mark elix was filed with Poland’s Patent Office (UPRP).
 The sign appears in the official journal Wiadomości Urzędu Patentowego 09/2004 and is recorded under registration no. R.15152 in the UPRP registry.

 Operations

 ELiX manufactures air-freshening products for both automotive and household use from its Wrocław site.
 According to an industry cluster profile, the firm also operates a second production facility in New Delhi serving the Indian market.